vohvelikissa/juice-crush/README.md

 - [ ] create a function that handles the destruction of juice candies based on the clicks
 - [ ] play some music in the background with some kind of a function

+# Building
+Install SDL2 by following their instructions

+Do something like "gcc -Wall -Wextra -Werror -Wpedantic *.c"

 # Notes

 ## Code Standard that I attempt to use here